carpsesdema/AvA_Kintsugi/README.md

     Run `Avakin_Launcher.exe`.
 It will check for updates and then launch the main application.
 You're ready to go!

+    ## Building from Source (using Nuitka)

+    If you want to compile the application yourself, follow these steps.

+    **1. Prerequisites:**
+    - A C compiler (Nuitka will prompt you to install one if you don't have it, typically MSVC on Windows).
+    - Python installed.

+    **2. Install Dependencies:**
+    Install all Python dependencies for both the main application and the Nuitka compiler.
+    ```bash
+    pip install -r src/ava/requirements.txt
+    pip install nuitka
+    ```

+    **3. Run the Build Script:**
+    The `build.py` script in the root directory is the command center for compilation.

+    - To build everything (recommended):
+      ```bash
+      python build.py --all --clean
+      ```
+    - To build only the main application:
+      ```bash
+      python build.py --main
+      ```
+    - To build only the launcher:
+      ```bash
+      python build.py --launcher
+      ```

+    The compiled output will be placed in the `dist/` directory, ready to be zipped and distributed.

     ## Quick Usage

     -   **To Create a New Project:** Simply describe what you want to build in the chat prompt and hit send.